radellng/Yeppeo-Skincare-Mobile-Application/README.md

 App Name: Yeppeo \
 Developed in React Native

-Please refer to the document titled 'Yeppeo Technical Documentation' for a detailed explanation of the project.
+Please refer to the pdf titled 'Yeppeo Technical Documentation.pdf' for a detailed explanation of the project.